Measurement-induced multipartite-entanglement regimes in collective spin systems: Scrambling and measurements in collective spin systems

 which is independent of the particular choice of axis {(see Appendix~\ref{app:mean_qfi}).
 We refer to this quantity as the mean QFI, for short.
 For permutationally symmetric states we have that $J_x^2+J_y^2+J_z^2=J(J+1)\mathbb{I}$ and so Eq.~(\ref{eq:avg_qfi}) reduces to

 from which we see that when the length squared of the magnetization vector $||\langle \mathbf{J}\rangle||^2=\sum_{\alpha}\langle J_{\alpha}\rangle^2$ can be used to witness the level of multipartite entanglement in the state $\Ket{\psi}$.
 This is because a mean QFI exceeding $Nk$ implies that the QFI corresponding to at least one component of $\mathbf{J}$ will satisfy the condition in Eq.~(\ref{eq:multi_entang_condition}).
+See \cite{hyllus2012} for a detailed analysis on $\overline{F_Q}$ as a multipartite entanglement witness.

 The mean QFI can be readily computed for several states of interest which will serve as a reference for our analysis.
 In Table \ref{tabl:avgqfis} we show the values of $\overline{F_Q}$ obtained for the case of Haar random (symmetric) states, randomly-picked Dicke states, spin squeezed states and spin coherent states, which are derived in Appendix \ref{app:mean_qfi}.
 Recalling that $J=N/2$, one can read off the scaling properties for each case.
 As noted before spin coherent states are not entangled and thus lead to $\overline{F_Q}\sim N$.
 Spin-squeezed states are entangled and lead to enhanced scaling with $N$ which is not universal.
 On the other hand, both Haar and Dicke states display, on average, $\overline{F_Q}\sim N^2$ and thus show extensive multipartite entanglement.
 For large system sizes, Haar states reach slightly higher mean QFI ($\sim N^2/3$) than typical Dicke states ($\sim 2 N^2/9$).